July 1, 2025

 If the wages are too much, you have an unnecessary expense, a potential budget overage, and not a lot of options for rectifying the situation.

-Wrapbook takes the headaches out of timecards with real-time hours-to-gross wage calculations, automatically tracking gross and net pay as well as any deductions, along with built-in union calculations for SAG, IATSE, Teamsters, and DGA.
+Wrapbook takes the headaches out of timecards with real-time hours-to-gross wage calculations, automatically tracking gross and net pay as well as any deductions.
+Wrapbook has built-in SAG-AFTRA compatibility and can even automatically calculate select IATSE and Teamster timecards.

 Ensure your timecard approval process doesn’t waste time